 - As soon as you reach the test venue, get to the registration table and complete all formalities.

 - Students applying for the Dhanani School of Science and Engineering (DSSE) are required to bring their own calculator for Advanced Level Mathematics.

 - Students applying for School of Arts, Humanities and Social Sciences (AHSS)are NOT allowed to bring calculators.

 Habib University organizes Prep-Sessions to facilitate students who are planning to take Habib University entrance examination.
-We encourage students to attend this session as it conveys important test information and provide guidelines on how to prepare for the HU entrance examination and the interview.
+We encourage students to attend this session as it conveys important test information and provides guidelines on how to prepare for the HU entrance examination and the interview.

-If you are interested to attend one of the prep-sessions, please register yourself on https://habib.edu.pk/admissions/admission-events/
+If you are interested to attend one of the prep-sessions, please register yourself at https://habib.edu.pk/admissions/admission-events/